 Program Length1 year or less

 Participants study in one of the following eligible fields: agriculture, applied engineering, business management and administration, early childhood education, information technology, media, and tourism and hospitality management.
 CCI Program participants are recruited from historically underserved populations.

 The recruitment, selection and nomination of candidates in the eligible countries is administered by the Fulbright Commission or the Public Affairs Section of the U.S. Embassy.
 See location details below for contacts in participating countries and to ask about application eligibility requirements.

 Since the establishment of the program in 2006, more than 50 community colleges have hosted almost 2,000 participants.
-Three community college consortia currently administer the program in cooperation with the Bureau:
+For 2013-2014 academic year, three community college consortia will administer the program in cooperation with the Bureau: